 - · Have a spare room

 - Be over 21 years of age

 - Be able to provide transport for children e.g. school, contact

 - Be able to keep detailed records relating to children placed

 - · Be able to attend all relevant meetings

-- Actively promote equality, diversity and inclusion
+- · Actively promote equality, diversity and inclusion

 - · Have some IT skills

 Initial Visits

 Following the Initial Enquiry Screening Call, the Initial Visit (IV) will be arranged to take place at the prospective applicant's home by a suitably qualified and skilled member of the team.
 This provides an opportunity for the agency to share more detailed information with prospective carers around the realities of fostering, to answer any of their questions, and to view and assess the accommodation.
 The discussion will include exploration of skills, knowledge and motivation to foster, and any practical requirements.
 Following the visit, a report is completed by the visiting worker.
-All IV reports are reviewed by a Manager, and outcomes shared with the prospective applicant, at which point an application to be assessed as a foster carer could be invited.
+All IV reports are reviewed by a Manager, and outcomes shared with the prospective applicant, at which point an application to be assessed as a foster parent could be invited.

 Transferring Carers

-Reach Out Care recognises that foster carers have choices and that in some instances decisions are made to move between approving agencies.
+The National Fostering Agency South East recognise's that foster parents have choices and that in some instances decisions are made to move between approving agencies.
 In these circumstances the Fostering Network Protocols are followed, and the agency work closely with responsible Local Authorities to ensure that the care experiences of any children in placement are not detrimentally affected by the transfer.
-It is not uncommon for fostered children to remain with their foster carers following an agency transfer.
+It is not uncommon for fostered children to remain with their foster parents following an agency transfer.